Gamma-rays and neutrinos from supernovae of Type Ib/c with late time emission: Detection prospects for SN 2014C-like bursts

 \section{Detection prospects for SN 2014C-like bursts}

-In this section, we explore the detection prospects of gamma-rays and neutrinos from SNe Ib/c LT with current and upcoming gamma-ray (Fermi-LAT and CTA) and high energy neutrino (IceCube, IceCube-Gen2 and KM3NeT) detectors \citep[][]{IceCube:2016tpw,IceCube:2018ndw,IceCube-Gen2:2020qha,KM3NeT:2018wnd}.
+In this section, we explore the detection prospects of gamma-rays and neutrinos from SNe Ib/c LT with current and upcoming gamma-ray (Fermi-LAT and CTA) and high energy neutrino (IceCube and IceCube-Gen2) detectors \citep[][]{IceCube:2016tpw,IceCube:2018ndw,IceCube-Gen2:2020qha,KM3NeT:2018wnd,Ambrogi:2018skq}.
 For comparison, we consider Model B1 and Model B2 with CSM asymmetry $f=0.5$.